Lombiq/Gulp-Extensions/Readme.md

 The MSBuild output or the Gulp task runner will show you all of the ESLint rule violations in a detailed manner.

+If a certain rule's violation is incorrect in a given location, or you want to suppress it locally, [you can disable them](https://eslint.org/docs/2.13.1/user-guide/configuring#disabling-rules-with-inline-comments).
+Just always comment such disables so it's apparent why it was necessary.

 #### Integrating with MSBuild

 If you want to integrate ESLint into MSBuild builds you need to include Lombiq's [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) too.
 In the project ESLint needs use, you need to import these files in the `.csproj` file: